"Where did that hunter go?" questions Dark Shadow

 Two of our horses, Dark Shadow and Georgie Girl used to be afraid of so many things.
-But since they have now been here for ten years, not much scares them.
+Since they have now been here for ten years, not much scares them.
 Sometimes guys go by on four wheelers or snowmobiles.
-But it doesn't even get their attention.
-The guys that go slower they tend to get more attention from these girls.
+It doesn't even get their attention.
+The guys that go slower tend to get more attention from these girls.
 They especially like people going by on horses or walking.
 They will go right up to the fence to look at them.

 "I am the "Boss Mare" and no hunter will make me go inside!" says Georgie.

 Today a hunter came into the woods along that tree line and that is why Dark Shadow is standing there.
 I yelled to him not to fire his gun near my horses.
 He did not respond back.
 I went back in the house and figured there is nothing I can do.
-But when I came back out, he was gone and the other two horses had moved.
+When I came back out, he was gone and the other two horses had moved.
 Dark Shadow stood there for a long time watching for him.
-Maybe he went further in or something but I did not see him again.
+Maybe he went further in or something, but I did not see him again.
 I just did not want him to fire a gun near them because of their ears.
-A gun is very loud and I know as I have always been around guns and shoot guns myself.
-But I am careful.
-My father taught both my brother and me about guns when we were kids.
-My brother is a hunter but he now only shoots black powder guns.
+A gun is very loud and I did not know how they would react.

 Copyright © 2010 Kathleen G. Lupole